What are the benefits of reducing CO2 for you?

 It’s becoming increasingly obvious that climate change is something that must be tackled at every level of society, and commercial fleets shouldn’t be an exception to that.
 However, by reducing the CO2 emissions of a vehicle fleet it’ll unlock other benefits to both you and the wider business.

-If you would like to learn more about reducing CO2 then please remember to register for the webinar that we will be hosting on the 21st May.
-You can also visit our website to find out more about our CO2 certification scheme and download a white paper about the impact of in-cab coaching on fleet sustainability.
+If you would like to learn more about reducing CO2 you can visit our website to find out more about our CO2 certification scheme and download a white paper about the impact of in-cab coaching on fleet sustainability.

 Nasa – https://climate.nasa.gov/evidence/